$645,000 Verdict for Family of Man Who Died after Back Surgery

 Shortly after, the decedent had the elective back surgery and returned home that day.
 Later that evening, he was found dead at his home of causes related to his cardiac condition.

-Jonathan Goldberg, a partner with Schochor and Staton, P.A. who represented the family noted, “It’s obviously a very sad case and something that could have been avoided.”
+Jonathan Goldberg, a partner with Schochor, Staton, Goldberg, and Cardea, P.A. who represented the family noted, “It’s obviously a very sad case and something that could have been avoided.”

 Recovering Compensation When Injured Through the Negligence of Others

 Escaping a communist regime in Laos in 1976, the decedent and his family built a life in the United States.
 He injured his back on the job and hoped back surgery would relieve his discomfort and improve his quality of life.
 Although he sought expert medical advice on the impact of the surgery on his overall health, he received poor medical care that led to his death.

 The jury trial in Montgomery County lasted five days.
 Both sides presented expert medical testimony on the treatment the decedent received—and should have received.
 An expert witness presented by Schochor, Staton, Goldberg, and Cardea, P.A. testified the victim should have been referred to a cardiologist who would have discovered and opened the blocked arteries that led to his passing.

 After deliberating for approximately six hours, the jury found the replacement physician, Dr. Aruna Papsula, and her employer negligent in circumstances that led to the death of the decedent.

 His wife was awarded economic and non-economic damages.
 Economic damages are comprised of lost income, and past medical and funeral bills.
 Non-economic damages are not as easily calculated and are comprised of grief, loss of companionship and suffering.
 In this case, the jury also awarded non-economic damages to the three adult children of the decedent.